 3. How does Resco compete with Costco?

-Resco offers over 5,000 Asian grocery SKUs and a $20 optional membership in California.
+Resco offers 5,000+ Asian grocery SKUs and a $20 optional membership for local and restaurant shoppers.

 4. Will BJ’s expansion affect Costco’s market share?